lammps/lammps/doc/src/Howto_lammps_gui.rst

    :align: center
    :scale: 75%

-Like the *Output* and *Charts* windows, its content is continuously updated during a run.
+Like for the *Output* and *Charts* windows, its content is continuously updated during a run.
 It will show "(none)" if there are no variables defined.
 Note that it is also possible to *set* :doc:`index style variables <variable>`, that would normally be set via command line